12.5 billion dollars.

 Now pause for a second.

-That figure doesn’t include the cost of missed opportunities, irrelevant content, or campaigns launched on intuition instead of evidence.
+That figure doesn’t include the cost of missed opportunities, irrelevant content marketing, or digital ad campaigns launched on intuition instead of evidence.
 It’s only the visible waste.
 The real damage—brand erosion, lost trust, organizational fatigue—rarely shows up in dashboards.

 And yet, in many boardrooms, marketing plans are still approved based on how they “feel,” not what they prove.